2008sahil/JsBundle/README.md

     **Example YAML for GameServerSet**:

+      \`\`\`yaml
         apiVersion: game.kruise.io/v1alpha1
         kind: GameServerSet
         metadata:
           labels:
-          // The GameServerSets that have this lable can be recognized by Dashboard.
+            # The GameServerSets that have this label can be recognized by the Dashboard.
             project-name: project-e
           name: game-two
           namespace: default
         spec:
           replicas: 5
           updateStrategy:
             rollingUpdate:
               podUpdatePolicy: InPlaceIfPossible
           gameServerTemplate:
             reclaimPolicy: Delete
             metadata:
               labels:
-               // The GameServers that have this lable can be recognized by Dashboard.
+                # The GameServers that have this label can be recognized by the Dashboard.
                 project-name: project-e
             spec:
               containers:
                 - image: registry.cn-hangzhou.aliyuncs.com/acs/minecraft-demo:1.12.2
                   name: minecraft
+        \`\`\`

   - **DeployUnits Configuration**: Manage the list of DeployUnits by specifying the clusters to be treated as DeployUnits within the dashboard.
 - **User Operations**: